-On January 7, 2020, the Securities and Exchange Commission ("SEC") Office of Compliance Inspections and Examinations ("OCIE") released its annual top exam priorities for the 2020 calendar year.
-OCIE is the SEC division which conducts examinations of registered investment adviser ("RIA") firms and this priority list can help investment advisers be better properly prepared for a regulatory examination.
-In general, the list of priorities for 2020 contains many similar focus areas as highlighted in the agency's 2016, 2017, 2018, and 2019 examination priority lists as well as recently issued risk alerts.
+On March 3, 2021, the Securities and Exchange Commission ("SEC") Office of Compliance Inspections and Examinations ("OCIE") released its annual top exam priorities for the 2021 calendar year.
+OCIE* is the SEC division which conducts examinations of registered investment adviser ("RIA") firms and this priority list can help investment advisers be better properly prepared for a regulatory examination.
+The examination priorities for 2021 include a focus on climate and environmental, social, and governance ("ESG")-related risks and conflicts of interest for investment advisers.
+In comparison to the SEC’s lists published in past years (2018, 2019, and 2020), there are similar priorities such as compliance programs and business continuity plans.

-- Examinations of about 2,180 RIA firms took place, covering approximately 15% of total investment adviser firms compared to approximately 17% in the 2018 fiscal year.
+- Examinations of about 2,952 RIA firms took place, covering approximately 15% of total investment adviser firms.

 OCIE states that within the priority areas, the agency will be particularly focused on these common and emerging RIA regulatory compliance issues: